nacekoprivec/anomaly-detection/README.md

    * N: An integer representing the number of samples used for calculating mean and standard deviation.
 If it is not specified all samples till some point will be used in calculation. (example: 5)
    * warning_stages: A list of floats from interval [0, 1] which represent different stages of warnings (values above 1 are over the border). (example: [0.7, 0.9])
    * X: A parameter in the equation for calculating LL and UL.
 The larger it is the bigger the interval of normal values it (more false negatives) (example: 1.5)

+6. **Filtering:** Digital filtering is applied to the input data via a lowpass filter, smoothing the signal.
+The filter used is Butterworth of the order specified in config.
+This helps to identify trend changes in the data.
+Similarly to Border check and EMA, warnings are issued if the filtered signal approaches UL or LL.

+Taking the difference between the actual value of each new data point from the current filtered signal value can help to identify sudden spikes.
+(TODO)

+It requires the following arguments in the config file:
+    * warning_stages: similar to e.g. EMA (example: [0.7, 0.9])
+    * filter_order: order of the filter - how many latest points are used in the filter response.
+Most of the time, somewhere around order 3 is enough, as a higher order filter will cause a delay in the filtered signal compared to the real-time data. (example: 3)
+    *cutoff_frequency: the frequency, at which the filter response starts to drop off.
+Lower frequency components of the input data will be passed through, but higher frequency components are filtered out.
+This is not an actual physical frequency but rather a float between 0 and 1. (example: 0.1)